Shrub74/ProjectGlorious/Skills.md

   * **Born Fighter**: Makes critical hits more common
   * **Perceptive**: Makes minute details more visible
   * **Lucky**: Increases the chance of finding better items

+### Unsorted Ideas ###
+* **Demolitions**: Skill with explosives.
+Makes explosions happen on time, without mishaps.
+Without the Demolitions skill, use of explosives can be erratic, with premature explosions or explosions not happening at all.